perfectspr/llm-leaderboard/results/openchat.md

 10

 ### Received Answer
-You started with 10 apples, gave away 2 + 2 = 4 apples, so you had 10 - 4 = 6 apples left.
-Then you bought 5 more apples, so you had 6 + 5 = 11 apples.
-After eating 1 apple, you had 11 - 1 = 10 apples remaining.
-Since you didn't mention giving away any of the additional apples or bananas, you remained with 10 apples.
+Let's break down the problem step by step:

+1. You started with 10 apples.
+2. You gave away 2 apples to the neighbor and 2 more to the repairman, which means you gave away a total of 2 + 2 = 4 apples.
+3. After giving away apples, you had 10 - 4 = 6 apples left.
+4. Then, you bought 5 more apples, which increased your total number of apples to 6 + 5 = 11 apples.
+5. After buying more apples, you ate 1 apple, which means you had 11 - 1 = 10 apples left.
+6. Finally, you gave away 3 bananas to your brother, but since bananas are not apples, this doesn't affect the number of apples you have left.

+So, after all these transactions, you remained with 10 apples.
 ***
 ### Reasoning 3
 Sally is a girl.
 She has three brothers.
 Each of her brothers has the same two sisters.
 How many sisters does Sally have?